 "They reflect some of the shifts in the post-feminist perspective: Women who use their presentation and their wiles to outsmart Bond," Tongson said.

 One thing that hasn't changed?
-Whatever their role, Bond girls still must be inarguably beautiful, as this photo gallery illustrates.
+Whatever their role, Bond girls still must be inarguably beautiful.
+Check out this photo gallery.